xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 The process of importing terminator definitions must be realized.
-For import from existing component definitions, OAL routines must be defined to read exisitng meta-model instances of "Port", "Requriment", "Provided Signal", "Provided Operation", etc and create new instances with the same names, types, etc.
+For import from existing component definitions, OAL routines must be defined to read existing meta-model instances of "Port", "Requirement", "Provided Signal", "Provided Operation", etc and create new instances with the same names, types, etc.